e2xen/innogl/frontend/README.md

-# Front-end Innogl
+# Frontend Innogl
-This folder contains front-end part of Innogl project.
+This folder contains frontend part of Innogl project.

 ## How to run